Medical conditions that may complicate having your tooth pulled.

 Patients who have anemia, clotting disorders, or other hematological conditions must be carefully evaluated prior to having an extraction due to their increased risk of severe hemorrhage.

-Anemias of special interest to a dentist are aplastic anemia, Biermer’s megaloblastic anemia (a type of pernicious anemia), hypochromic anemias (iron deficiency anemia, thalassemia), sickle cell anemia, and the condition methemoglobinemia.
-Other conditions include: Von Willebrand’s disease, thrombocytopenia, hemophilia.
+Anemias of special interest in the dental setting are aplastic anemia, Biermer’s megaloblastic anemia (a type of pernicious anemia), hypochromic anemias (iron deficiency anemia, thalassemia), sickle cell anemia, and the condition methemoglobinemia.
+Other conditions include: Von Willebrand’s disease, thrombocytopenia, and hemophilia.

 ▲ Section references – Hupp, Fragiskos